guaguila/CLive2022_DEVWKS-3240/README.md

 1. Every process that you need to monitor from the device requires a subscription.
 We will create four subscriptions to monitor the following aspects: CPU, Power, Memory and Temperature.

-1. Configure the type of encoding, in our case is: ‘encode-kvgpb’
+1. In our case, the type of encoding is: ‘encode-kvgpb’

 1. YANG Push can be used to monitor configuration or operational datastore changes.
 We will use: ‘ stream yang-push’

 1. Periodicity.
-Specify how frequently you want to send the traffic (in milliseconds) and the receiver of the traffic.
+Tells how frequently we want to send the traffic (in milliseconds) to the receiver of the traffic.

-1. Include the receiver of the traffic, in this case it is the switch: 10.1.1.5.
+1. Specify the receiver of the traffic, in this case is the switch: 10.1.1.5.
 ![](mdt_subscriptions.png)

 1. Copy & paste or enter the following commands, exactly as they appear on the Catalyst 9300: